 Generally speaking, the statute of limitations for personal injury claims in the state of Florida is four years.
 However, if you read the fine lines in your ticket contract, you are likely to discover that the cruise lines shorten the amount of time you have to file a claim against them.
 In most cases, the statute of limitations is abbreviated to one year, and some cruise lines require written notification of an injury claim within six months of the injury.

 Miami Cruise Attorney

 Because detailed ticket contracts often benefit the major cruise lines, it can be difficult to pursue negligent crew members for compensation for medical bills and your pain and suffering.
 Having a knowledgeable cruise attorney on your side who understands the complexities of maritime law will be beneficial for obtaining the best possible results for your case.
-To discover how we can help you in your time of need, call the Flanagan Personal Injury & Wrongful Death Law Firm today.
+To discover how we can help you in your time of need, call us today.